 As happened recently, this number may also increase in the following years.

-IMS’s headquarters are currently at LITA, in Segrate (MI), where students from the first to the sixth year can attend lectures.
+IMS’s headquarters for pre-clinical years are currently at LITA, in Segrate (MI), where students can attend lectures.
 Just outside the city of Milan, it can be reached by the M2 line of the metro, stopping at “Udine” and then taking Bus 925 (be careful since it passes every 20 minutes).
 If you don’t mind walking, you can get off the subway at a later stop, called “Cascina Gobba”, and you can reach it on foot in 15 to 20 minutes.

 Alternatively, if you prefer driving, IMS has free car and motorbike parking for all its pupils; this makes it relatively easier to reach.
 If you are looking for accommodations in Milan, we strongly recommend those next to the M2 line.
 The most popular for students are ‘Lambrate’ or ‘Città Studi’, which are also well-connected to the city centre.

-Clerkships start from the third year, and the majority take place at Niguarda, the reference hospital of the course.
-However, some others are in highly prestigious hospital wards, such as:
+From the third year, clerkships and clinical years will begin and, whilst some lessons will still be held at LITA, the leading campus site for both these activities will be at Niguarda, the reference hospital of the course.
+However, some clerkships are still maintained in highly prestigious hospital wards, such as: